Rayc940/ece5160-fast-robot/lab1/lab.md

 #### Task 7: Get Temp Readings

 A second array was added to store temperature readings at the same time with time readings.
 The first temperature reading corresponds to the first time reading.
 A new command GET_TEMP_READINGS was implemented in the switch statement.
 The overall structure was similar to SEND_TIME_DATA, but there was an additional temperature reading that was appended to the temperature array, separated by a ",".
-Print statements were again added at the end for verification.

 ```cpp
 case GET_TEMP_READINGS: